Syllabus

 Projects can be programmed in a language of your choice, with some restrictions.
 The only universal requirement is that your projects must compile and run on Gradescope, which we have setup to use Ubuntu Linux.
 You are welcome to develop and test code on your home machines, but in the end everything needs to work on on Gradescope.
 The specific compilers and their versions that are available by default in our Ubuntu containers will be posted on Piazza.
 If you have any questions about the use of particular languages or libraries, post them to Piazza.

 Note that you have apt install privileges in the grading container.
 Thus, it is possible for you to install custom compilers, libraries, etc. by adding the correct incantations to your Makefile.
 Installing custom tools can be challenging, so we do not recommend going down this road unless you are comfortable with basic Linux system administration tasks.
-Additionally, our ability to help you debug and troubleshoots goes down the more custom your environment becomes.
+Additionally, our ability to help you debug and troubleshoots goes down the more customized your environment becomes.

 Citations